Hawg vs Iraqi tanks during ODS.

-Without the presence of the A-10A Thunderbolt II attack planes, allied forces would have suffered a far higher cost in terms of loss of life during the ground phase of Operation Desert Storm in February 1991.
+Without the A-10A Thunderbolt II attack planes, allied forces would have suffered a far higher cost in terms of lives during the ground phase of Operation Desert Storm in February 1991.

-In a matter of ten minutes six tanks were destroyed by the Mavericks and other two were killed by the brutal force of the Avenger.
+In a matter of ten minutes six tanks were destroyed by the Mavericks and two more were killed by the brutal force of the Avenger.

-Instead of returning to their base, the Thunderbolts landed to a FOL (Forward Operating Location) to be refueled and reloaded of weapons and take off again to help the Marines near Kuwait City.
+Instead of returning to their base, the Thunderbolts landed to a FOL (Forward Operating Location), were refueled and reloaded of weapons and took off again to help the Marines near Kuwait City.

 A “Fast FAC” F/A-18 Hornet directed Solomonson and Marks in the area where two AV-8B Harriers had been hit.
 One of the two Harrier pilots had to eject and so the Warthogs had to cover the rescue mission for the “jump jet” pilot.